Root race

-Root races are stages in human evolution in the esoteric cosmology of theosophist Helena Petrovna Blavatsky, as described in her book The Secret Doctrine (1888).
-These races existed mainly on now-lost continents.
+Root races are concepts in the esoteric cosmology of Theosophy.
+As described in Helena Petrovna Blavatsky's book The Secret Doctrine (1888), these races correspond to stages of human evolution and existed mainly on now-lost continents.
 Blavatsky's model was developed by later theosophists, most notably William Scott-Elliot in The Story of Atlantis (1896) and The Lost Lemuria (1904).
 Annie Besant further developed the model in Man: Whence, How and Whither (1913).
 Both Besant and Scott-Elliot relied on information from Charles Webster Leadbeater obtained by "astral clairvoyance".
 Further elaboration was provided by Rudolf Steiner in Atlantis and Lemuria (1904).
 Rudolf Steiner, and subsequent theosophist authors, have called the time periods associated with these races Epochs (Steiner felt that the term "race" was not adequate anymore for modern humanity).